janepan9917/janepan9917.github.io/_posts/2022-04-06-canto-iv-pound.md

 > &emsp; &emsp;claw-foot and lion head, an old man seated <br>
 > Speaking in the low drone…: <br>

-The identity of the "_old man_" is up to interpretation.
+The identity of the old man is up to interpretation [^guy].
 Some take him to be Count Roussillon, who is musing on his murder of Cabestan and Seremonda's ensuing suicide.
 Others take him to be King Pandion of Athens, mourning his daughters Procne and Philomela.

+[^guy]: Guy Davenport argues that the old man is Vidal, who we will meet in the coming paragraphs.

 <!-- Now, in the following lines, Pound will superimpose the two aforementioned legends, weaving from myth to myth; the result will be a sort of constructive interference that amplifies the emotional  -->